jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.47 Negate

-Changes the sign of values in a raster or the 0-1 values of a Boolean raster.
+Changes the sign of values in a raster or the 0-1 values of a Boolean raster..

 *Parameters*: